weselinka/vikunja-mail-parser/README.md

 - ✍️ Creates a new task with the email body as the task description
 - 📎 Supports file attachments (uploaded to the created task)
 - 🐳 Runs as a Docker container with cron (using Supercronic)
+- 🐳 Can be run as a job Docker container

 ---